CloudLabs-MOC/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_03_Implementing_failover_clustering.md

 ## Exercise 4: Validating the deployment of the highly available file server

+In this exercise, you will be validating the deployment of the highly available file server.
+This will include testing failover capabilities and checking the quorum configuration for the file server role.

 ### Task 1: Validate the highly available file server deployment

+In this task, you will be testing the failover and failback capability of the FSCluster file server.
+You will move the file server role between SEA-SVR2 and SEA-SVR1 to ensure continued access to the shared folder.

 1. On **SEA-SVR2**, open File Explorer and browse to the **\\\\FSCluster\\Docs** folder.